-- the Interdisciplinary Approaches to Western Culture (‘the Humanities Sequence’ also known as the ‘HUM Sequence’), an intensive, interdisciplinary year-long introduction to the Western intellectual tradition;
+- Interdisciplinary Approaches to Western Culture, an intensive (i.e., double-credit), year-long introduction to the Western intellectual tradition;

-- the East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;
+- East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;

-- the Certificate in Humanistic Studies, a certificate program which students bridge their home discipline to other disciplines, illuminating one field with the insights and methods of another;
+- the Certificate in Humanistic Studies, in which students bridge their home discipline to other disciplines, illuminating one field with the insights and methods of another;

 The Program offers its students opportunities for international travel, research and project funding, and interdisciplinary discussion groups.